bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/index.md

 **Where:** Searles 127

 Algorithms are the backbone of computer science.
 Everywhere computer sciences reaches, there is an algorithm!
 This class is an introduction to critical thinking and problem solving through the design and analysis of algorithms.

-Overall,  the class will show that the "...subject of algorithms represents a powerful lens through which to view the field of computer science in general" [Kleinberg & Tardos]
+The class will show that the "...subject of algorithms represents a powerful lens through which to view the field of computer science in general" [Kleinberg & Tardos]

 **Prerequisites:** csci 2101 (Data Structures)